The history of the Welsh national anthem that’s gripped the world

 This year marks the first time the anthem has been sung at the tournament.
 The last time Wales were at a World Cup, they sang “God Save the Queen”.

-Here are the key things to know about “Hen Wlad Fy Nhadau” as they face Iran today (25 November)…
+Here are the key things to know about “Hen Wlad Fy Nhadau” as they face England today (Tuesday 29 November).

 Where did it come from?